tpbrisco/plex/README.md

 examples:
 	rename_from_disk.py -l 'TV Shows' -t 'Miss Marple' -s 'Season 1'

+"rename_from_disk" can be run either on the local plex server, or any network indicated in the "List of networks tha are allowed without auth" (settings -> network).

 Credits:
 	Credits to github user "profplump" for his renameFromDisk.pl - which helped me figure out the messy Plex API.